Table of contents

 Choosing a POS system type for a restaurant

-A cloud POS is a cloud-based POS system that allows you to process payments securely through the cloud (i.e., the internet) on any device, including tablets and smartphones.
+A cloud POS is a web-based POS system that allows you to process payments securely through the cloud (i.e., the internet) on any device, including tablets and smartphones.
 This means you can access your transaction and sales history from anywhere and manage your business however and wherever you choose.

 Ease of use